mendix/docs/content/web-modeler/page-editor.md

 ### 3.3 Deleting a Page

-To delete a page in the Web Modeler, do the following:
+To delete a page in Studio, do the following:

 1. Open the page you want to delete.
 2. Open the **Properties** tab.